 White flour has very little nutritional value.
 It’s high in carbohydrates and calories, and low in everything else like fiber, protein and vitamins.
 White flour is stripped of its nutrients during processing, when the bran and germ part of the grain are removed leaving only the endosperm.
 This is the essential difference between whole wheat (brand, germ, and endosperm) versus just the starchy endosperm product in white flour.
 Bleached white flour is also treated with a chlorine gas to make it whiter.

 This processing essentially enhances the gluten content but strips the flour of other nutrients.
 The fiber in whole grains is associated with many health benefits including a lower mortality rate.
-According to a consensus of doctors and researchers across North America, South America and Europe, this technology-driven way we currently process wheat and gluten may be driving some of the more nuanced gluten reactions that many identify with today like gluten sensitivity.
+According to a consensus of doctors and researchers across North America, South America and Europe, this technology-driven way we currently process wheat and gluten may be driving some of the more nuanced gluten reactions that many identify with today.

 Eating white flour can also cause insulin spikes.
-Products made with white four have a higher carbohydrate content than similar products with whole grains For example, white bread has 74 net carbs with 2 grams of fiber but wheat bread has 48 net carbs with 3 grams of fiber.
+Products made with white four have a higher carbohydrate content than similar products with whole grains.
+For example, white bread has 74 net carbs with 2 grams of fiber but wheat bread has 48 net carbs with 3 grams of fiber.
 Lower net carbs are associated with more regulated blood sugar and less insulin spikes.
-“Insulin itself is highly inflammatory in the system,” says Freshly’s Director of Nutrition Doctor Brooke Scheller.
+“Insulin itself is highly inflammatory in the system,” says Doctor Brooke Scheller.
 "When we eat high carb foods, we increase insulin, which can create inflammation."

 What’s the healthiest type of flour?